Design and Evaluation of a PMT High-Voltage system for Deepsea Neutrino Telescope: PMT Performance

-After completing the base soldering procedure and assembling 31 PMTs into a single hDOM, the hDOM was continuously powered and operated for around 100 hours at a fixed high voltage (corresponding to a gain of $1\times10^{7}$), in order to assess their long-term gain and baseline stability.
-Throughout this period, six data runs, each covering around 5 hours, were recorded using the motherboard designed for TRIDENT Phase-I \cite{yangyong2025}, which features a 125 MSps ADC.
-After determining the gain–voltage parameters, the bias of each PMT was set to achieve a uniform nominal gain.
-The long-term gain stability of the 31 PMTs in the hDOM was then evaluated using the dark-count data.
-Each recorded waveform spans 480~ns (60 ADC samples).
-The first run defines $t = 0$~h, and the subsequent runs were taken at 9, 19, 43, 67, and 91~h.
-For each run, the plotted value represents the mean gain over the full 5-hour dataset, and the error bars indicate the the covariance of the spe gain fit.Fig.~\ref{fig:gain_stability} shows the gain evolution over time.
-The gains stabilize after approximately 20 hours of continuous operation.
-For most channels, the variation remains within $\pm 2$--$3\%$ of the initial value, and no systematic drift or monotonic trend is observed.
-Even the PMTs with the highest initial gains remain stable to within 5\% throughout the measurement period.
-For the baseline stability of PMTs, the standard deviation of the first 20 samples was used to quantify the baseline fluctuation for each waveform.
-Fig.~\ref{fig:baseline_stability} shows the resulting stability over time.
-The run schedule is identical to that used for the gain measurement.
-For each run, the plotted value represents the mean baseline fluctuation over the full 5-hour dataset, and the error bars indicate the variation within that period.
+The stability measurements were conducted using the integrated hDOM setup.
+Following the assembly of the 31 PMTs into a single hDOM, the hDOM was continuously powered and operated for around 100 hours at a fixed high voltage (corresponding to a gain of $1\times10^{7}$) to assess their long-term gain and baseline stability.
+Throughout this period, six data runs, each covering around 5~hours, were recorded using the motherboard designed for TRIDENT Phase-I~\cite{Zhang:2025vvf, yyong2025}.
+The motherboard is controlled by a host PC via a high-speed optical fiber link.
+Both power and communication are delivered through an electro-optical cable connected to the hDOM via a specialized titanium feedthrough penetrator in the glass vessel.

-The baseline stabilizes after roughly 40 hours of continuous operation, with channel-to-channel variations within 2\%.
-This indicates negligible drift in the front-end electronic noise.
-Because baseline fluctuation directly affects the signal-to-noise ratio and effectively determines the single photoelectron (SPE) trigger threshold, these results demonstrate that the readout system maintains consistently low-noise performance suitable for long-duration deep-sea operations.
+After determining the gain–voltage parameters (Sec.~\ref{sec:PMT gain}), the bias of each PMT was set to achieve a uniform nominal gain.
+The long-term gain stability of the 31 integrated PMTs was then evaluated using dark-count data, with each recorded waveform spanning 480~ns (60 ADC samples).
+The initial run defines $t = 0$~h, with subsequent measurements taken at 9, 19, 43, 67, and 91~h.
+Each data point in Fig.~\ref{fig:gain_stability} represents the mean gain extracted from a 5-hour dataset, where the error bars denote the uncertainty derived from the SPE-fit covariance.
+The gains are observed to stabilize after approximately 20~hours of continuous operation.
+For most channels, the fluctuations remain within $\pm 2$--$3\%$ of the initial values with no observable systematic drift.
+Even the channels with the highest gain settings maintain stability within 5\% throughout the 100-hour test period.